 Lewis Walpole Library

-Several Yale libraries offer a variety of fellowships to support research focused in the libraries rich collections of eighteenth-century materials.
-To view current and past fellows and visiting scholars and their research topics, please visit the websites below.
+Yale libraries and museums offer fellowships to support research focused in their rich collections of eighteenth-century materials.
+For further information, please visit the websites below.

 Yale University Press